-Don’t: Never leave a kitchen towel dripping wet after you finish cleaning.
+Don’t: Leave a kitchen towel dripping wet after you finish cleaning.
 Wring it thoroughly and air-dry it.

 4. Bed Sheets

 Bed sheets come in direct contact with your face and body so it’s important to keep them clean and fresh.
-If you live in an area that has dust and pollution then you should change your sheets every week.
-Even more frequently if you have little children, pets or go to sleep after a workout without taking a shower.
+If you live in an area that has dust and pollution, you should change your sheets every week.
+This should be done even more frequently if you have little children, pets or go to sleep after a workout without taking a shower.

 Do: Use a fabric conditioner especially for your bed sheets.
 The fresh smell of linen will give you a good night’s sleep.